The community site for and by

 Watch the original time-lapse recording.

-Check out other ‘Show and tell’ posts and how about writing one yourself?
+Check out other ‘Show and tell’ posts highlighting impressive images and videos in developmental and stem cell biology.

 Thumbs up (No Ratings Yet)